N10h0ggr/N10h0ggr.github.io/_posts/2024-03-24-You do-(not)-Understand-Kerberos.md

 **Reference**: [Kerberos Dialogue](https://web.mit.edu/kerberos/dialogue.html)

-The problem being addressed was that, at that time, the same computer was being used by many people.
-It was suggested to have as many computers as students so they wouldn't have to share; additionally, they would connect among themselves.

-At one point in the Kerberos dialogue, Euripides hints to Athena that the idea is great, but without authentication, he could impersonate her, delete her files, and do malicious things in her name, since nobody would have any way of knowing who was performing those actions.
-Hence the need for authentication arose.

-Initially, the idea was to request usernames and passwords that each service would validate separately.
-To use each service, you would have to enter the password, which means that each of those servers hosting a service would need its own password database.
-This is very costly and very difficult to maintain.
+Originating from the groundbreaking _Athena Project_ at MIT, Kerberos emerged with a clear mission in mind: to streamline computer access for students systematically.
+The problem being addressed was the shared use of computers among many people, prompting the need for a solution that would enable secure authentication without the complexity of separate password databases for each service.

 So the idea of a central authentication server came up.
-Anyone, service, agent, workstation... would have to identify themselves to the Kerberos server using credentials.
+At its core, Kerberos functioned as a pivotal element of the Single Sign-On (SSO) paradigm, seamlessly facilitating access to network shares and DNS services.

 Okay, but how does a person like Charles, for example, use a mail service?
-Somehow, he has to let the mail service know that he has authenticated correctly against Kerberos, and likewise, Charles must know that the mail server he is connecting to has authenticated correctly and is who it claims to be.
+Somehow, he has to let the mail service know that he has authenticated correctly against Kerberos...

 Then a concept called the **Service Ticket** or **ST** appeared.
-It works with a symmetric key scheme as follows:
+It works with a symmetric key scheme, and it works as follows:

+> **Note**
+> This first approach does not take into account the Key Exchange mechanism; It is assumed the symmetric session key is passed from the user through a secure channel to the Kerberos server.

-1. Charles sends a ticket encrypted with his symmetric key (his password) to the Kerberos server.
-This ticket contains a Timestamp.
+1. Charles sends a ticket with a timestamp encrypted with his symmetric session key (derived from his password) and his username to the Kerberos server.
-2. The Kerberos server tries to decrypt it with Charles' symmetric key.
+2. The Kerberos server tries to decrypt the timestamp with the username' symmetric key.
 If successful, the server sends a **Service Ticket** back to Charles.
+This ticket contains his **identity**: Name, groups, attributes, etc. This identity is encrypted with the secret key of the service we want to access, in this case, the mail service.

+> **Note**
-This ticket contains his identity: Name, groups, attributes, etc. And it is encrypted with the unique key of the service we want to access, in this case, the mail service.
-Note that Charles cannot decrypt the ticket because he does not have the key to the mail service; only the Kerberos server and that particular service have that key.
+> Charles cannot decrypt the ticket because he does not have the key to the mail service; only the Kerberos server and that particular service have the secret key.

 3. Charles then sends this ticket to the service, and if it can decrypt it, it will read our identity and grant us access to our mail.

-This is cool, but then Charles would have to enter the password every time he wants to access a service.
-If he wants to check his email again, he will have to enter the password again, and if he wants to access a different service, too.
-To solve this, **Ticket-Granting Tickets** or **TGTs** were born.
+This is cool, but it is not how Kerberos actually works.
+With this approach Charles would have to enter the password every time he wants to access a service, therefore SSO is not implemented.
+If he wishes to check his email again or access a different service, he'll need to re-enter the password each time.
+To solve this, **Ticket-Granting Tickets** (**TGTs**) were born.

-So far, what we've seen is called the "Authentication Service" or **AS**.
-The part that incorporates the **TGT** is called the "Ticket Granting Service" or **TGS**.
+So far, what we've seen is the Kerberos component called "**Authentication Service**" or **AS**.
+TGT is managed by another different part: the "**Ticket Granting Service**" or **TGS**.
 Together they work as follows:

-1. Charles sends his envelope with the **Timestamp** encrypted with his symmetric key to the **AS** of the Kerberos server.
+1. Charles sends his ticket with the **Timestamp** encrypted with the symmetric session key and its credentials to the **AS**.
-2. If the server can decrypt this envelope, it sends Charles a **Ticket-Granting Ticket** or **TGT**, which contains Charles' identity, but this time it is encrypted with the symmetric key of the **TGS** service of the Kerberos server.
+2. If the server can decrypt the timestamp, it sends Charles a **TGT**, which contains Charles' identity, but this time encrypted with the secret key of the **TGS**.
 3. Now when Charles wants to access any service (for example, the mail service) he only has to send this **TGT** (along with the data of the service he wants to access) to the **TGS** service of the Kerberos server.
-Since nothing needs to be re-encrypted, no credentials need to be requested again!
+Since no additional encryption is necessary, there's no need to request credentials again!
 4. The **TGS**, upon receiving this **TGT**, will try to decrypt it.
 Upon successful decryption, it will read Charles' identity and the service he wants to access.
-Once validated, it will give us a **Service Ticket** or **ST** with our identity and encrypted with the symmetric key of the service we want to access.
+Then, It will send back a **Service Ticket** (**ST**) with Charles' identity and encrypted with the secret key of the service he wants to access.
-5. Charles can use this ticket to access the service he indicated earlier with his identity.
+5. Now Charles can access to access the service he indicated earlier with this **ST**.

-In summary, **TGTs** serve to implement **SSO**, obtaining **Service Tickets** or **STs** without needing to know the password.
+In summary, **TGTs** serve to implement **SSO**, obtaining **Service Tickets** without needing to provide the password each time.

 ## Tickets